zuozhenggh/learning-library/security-library/secureoracle/introduction/introduction.md

 The lab exercises in the **SecureOracle 8.0** workshop walk you through some of the functionality to get started using the **Oracle IAM Suite 12c R2 PS4 (12.2.1.4.0)**.
 You will practice employee lifecycle management, identity certifications, RESTful APIs for identity governance, OAuth client and token management.

-The Oracle IAM Suite provides a unified, integrated security platform designed to manage user lifecycle and provide secure access across enterprise resources, both within and beyond the firewall and into the cloud.
+The Oracle IAM Suite provides a unified, integrated security platform designed to manage user lifecycle and provides secure access across enterprise resources, both within and beyond the firewall and into the cloud.

+*Estimated Workshop Time*: 4 hours

 ### Objectives
 At the end of this workshop, you will have a good understanding of: